CCTC-team/configuration_monitor/README.md

 #### Automation Testing

 The module includes comprehensive **Cypress automated** tests using the **Cucumber/Gherkin framework**.
-To set up Cypress, refer to [CCTC REDCap Cypress Test Suite](https://github.com/CCTC-team/redcap_cypress/blob/redcap_val/README.md).
+To set up Cypress, refer to [Setup_Overview.md](https://github.com/CCTC-team/CCTC_REDCap_Docker/blob/redcap_val/Setup_Overview.md).

 All automated test scripts are located in the `automated_tests` directory.
 The test suite automatically picks up the scripts from this folder.
 These scripts can also be used to manually test the external module.
 The directory contains:
 - Custom step definitions created by our team
 - Fixture files
 - User Requirement Specification (URS) documents
 - Feature test scripts

+---

+## Who are we

+The Cambridge Cancer Trials Centre (CCTC) is a collaboration between Cambridge University Hospitals NHS Foundation Trust, the University of Cambridge, and Cancer Research UK.
+Founded in 2007, CCTC designs and conducts clinical trials and studies to improve outcomes for patients with cancer or those at risk of developing it.
+In 2011, CCTC began hosting the Cambridge Clinical Trials Unit - Cancer Theme (CCTU-CT).

+CCTC has two divisions: Cancer Theme, which coordinates trial delivery, and Clinical Operations.